 Hurricane Matthew and What It Means for Consumers

-With massive flooding leaving thousands of people stranded in North Carolina, not to mention thousands of homes and cars destroyed, Hurricane Matthew should act as a reminder to consumers about the importance of home and flood insurance.
+Massive flooding left thousands of people stranded in North Carolina and destroyed thousands of homes and cars.
+Hurricane Matthew should act as a reminder to consumers about the importance of home and flood insurance.
 Still, homeowners should know their home insurance won't protect them against all damages from a hurricane.

 For example, flood protection isn't provided in a typical homeowners or renters policy.
 But your home coverage will protect your property against wind damage.